Giving to charity

 Fund-raising events, collections and sponsorship

-However, if at the time an individual wants to give the charity you are raising money for an amount under the lump sum donation scheme and the donation meets all the rules then they can do this.
+However, if at the time an individual wants to give the charity you are raising money for an amount under the donation scheme and the donation meets all the rules then they can do this.

 The donor must be aware and acknowledge that they are making a payment under the lump sum donation scheme and it is their responsibility to complete the form.
 You can then pass on the donation to the charity.